SG Wannabe: 2004–2005: Debut with SG Wannabe+ and second album Saldaga

 SG Wannabe debuted in 2004 with their first album, SG Wanna Be+.
 It was produced by Lee Kyung-sub and Park Keun-tae and famous music producers in Korea.
-The title track's music video for the album attracted media attention, as it featured top actors such as Sol Kyung-gu and Kim Nam-jin, and actresses Yunjin Kim, Kang Hye-jung, and Seo Sung-min.
+The title track's music video for the album attracted media attention, as it featured top actors such as Sul Kyung-gu and Kim Nam-jin, and actresses Yunjin Kim, Kang Hye-jung, and Seo Sung-min.
 The production costs were reportedly about 2 billion won.
 The group gained a reputation for being quite mysterious because they did not show their faces and did not star in any of their music videos.
 Nevertheless, their vocal abilities attracted a wide demographic of fans, and the album was an instant hit with pre-sales of 90,000 copies.
 Later in 2004, the group was recognized for their vocal ability with numerous awards, including nominations for Best Newcomer at the Golden Disc Awards and the Seoul Popular Music Awards.

 On March 29, 2005, SG Wannabe released their second album.
 It included the two #1 hits "Sin & Punishment (죄와벌)", which received numerous awards both for the music video and for the song itself, and "살다가 (While You Live)".
 Like its predecessor, "Saldaga" was able to attract media attention for the group's vocal ability, thus SG Wannabe became the only artist in 2005 to sell more than 400,000 copies of their album.
 On September 14, 2005, the group released the "Classic Odyssey", their 2.5 album.
 1 billion Won (₩1,000,000,000) budget went into SG Wannabe's new remake album.
 It included hits such as "My Heart's Treasure Box" (내 마음의 보석상자).
 To top off the success of their 2nd album, SG Wannabe was awarded the prestigious Daesang (the "Artist Of The Year") from the Golden Disc award.
 When 2005 was over, SG Wannabe were ranked at #1, with over 400,000 copies sold of their 2nd album, and 12th, with 147,047 copies sold of their remake album on the year-end chart.
 Their songs also became popular with noraebang goers and topped the noraebang chart compiled by company TJ Media based on the number of times specific songs were selected.